dehowell/codex-vitae/README.md

 Choose the longer-term and build structures to make the right choice easy and obvious.

-Solve more problems than I create.
-Clean up more messes than I make.
-What I do now creates the initial conditions those who follow.
+Solve more problems than I create and clean up more messes than I make.
+What I do now creates the initial conditions for those who follow.
 Act so as to preserve their options.

 Reflect regularly on these values to reinforce them as a lived practice.